2023 Carlos Alcaraz tennis season: Indian Wells

 Alcaraz then returned to Indian Wells.
 He recorded his 100th career win by defeating 31st seed Tallon Griekspoor in the third round, making him the second fastest player to reach this milestone after John McEnroe.
 He defeated eleventh seed Jannik Sinner in the semifinals, and second seed Daniil Medvedev in the final, to lift the trophy without dropping a single set.
 This was Alcaraz's eighth career title and third ATP 1000 title.
 He broke Medvedev's 19-match winning streak, and became the first player to win Indian Wells without dropping a set since Roger Federer in 2017.
 He also became the ninth and youngest man to win both legs of the Sunshine Double.
 As a result, he regained the world No. 1 ranking on 20 March 2023.

 Miami Open

 Alcaraz hoped to complete the Sunshine Double in Miami, where he was the defending champion.
 He reached the semifinals without dropping a set, defeating Facundo Bagnis, Dušan Lajović, 16th seed Tommy Paul and ninth seed Taylor Fritz.
 He then lost to Jannik Sinner in three sets.
 With the loss of his title points, Alcaraz dropped back to No. 2 in the world rankings.

-Clay court season
+European clay season

 Alcaraz withdrew from Monte-Carlo, citing "physical discomfort" including post-traumatic arthritis in his left hand and muscular discomfort in his spine.